(first appeared in the December 2014 issue of The Equiery)

 This means hugging the edges of shale cliffs, crossing rivers, maneuvering up and down steep grades, slogging through elbow-deep bogs, and picking your way around, over, and through fallen trees and heavy shrubbery.
 Given their size, strength, and speed, horses are simply better suited to the task than are vehicles or humans.

 In addition to carrying their riders, horses are also responsible for hauling equipment and, after a successful hunt, entire elk.
 Let’s assume that each hunter weighs between 180 and 200 pounds.
 The western saddles the horses wear average between 30 and 40 pounds.

-In addition to a cumbersome bow or rifle, some of which can weigh up to 15 pounds, which is secured at the horse’s shoulder, each hunter also brings along a day pack stuffed with food, water, ammo, and several layers of clothing.
+In addition to a cumbersome bow or rifle, some of which can weigh up to 15 pounds, which is secured at the horse’s shoulder, each hunter also brings along a day pack stuffed with food, water, ammo, several layers of clothing and they probably have a rifle scope with them as well (similar to the ones found at this website).
 Let’s figure that’s another 15 pounds.
 So on an average day a horse may be carrying anywhere between 230 and 270 pounds.

 To put that into perspective, racehorses usually carry between 112 and 126, depending on the race.
 I would guess an event horse carries something in middle-between 150 and 180 pounds.
 So although these horses aren’t traveling at top speeds, nor are they catapulting themselves over giant cross-country jumps, they are hauling hefty loads over very tough terrain for hours at a time.
 And that’s on an average day…

 On a good day, though, a horse might be charged with hauling an (almost) entire elk back to camp.
 An elk can weigh between 500 and 800 pounds depending on sex and age.
 When an elk is killed, it is gutted and quartered on site, and packed back to camp on horseback (say that ten times fast).